 MYTH: Sexual assault is not a common problem.

 FACT: Canadians experience sexual assault every day -- at home, at work, at school and on the street.
+One in three women and one in six boys will be victims.

 MYTH: A sexual offender has a distinctive appearance.